mikoaro/cogniweave/README.md

 ---

-## Getting Started: MVP Demonstration
+## Getting Started: Web and Browser Extension

 This plan outlines how to demonstrate the core end-to-end functionality of CogniWeave.